Lawhy/Lawhy.github.io/_posts/2021-1-17-softmax-variants.md

 > **Note**: Many Bayesian integrals can be viewed as expectations.

-Nevertheless, such sampling method requires us to know the distribution $$P$$ of words from the network, but computing $$P$$ is undesired in the first place.
-So instead of the direct sampling method, we need "smarter" ways (as discussed in the following sections) to derive samples from a known distribution.
+It is clear that if $$m < \lvert V \rvert$$, then we will have a reduced computation steps.
+Nevertheless, such sampling method requires to **know the distribution $$P$$ of words** from the network which is even harder.
+Moreover, to reduce the training time further we need to **approximate the normalizing term using the sampling techniques** as well.
+In the following section, we will discuss how to address these two problems using Importance Sampling.

 ### Importance Sampling

-The idea of the importance sampling is to leverage a easy-to-compute distribution $$Q$$ to avoid sampling from the network's distribution $$P$$.
+The idea of the importance sampling is to leverage a easy-to-compute distribution $$Q$$ (e.g. the unigram distribution) to avoid sampling from the network's distribution $$P$$.
 To this end, we rewrite the forluma of the expected value as:

 $$
 \mathbb{E}_{P}[f(X)] = \int f(x)p(x) dx = \int f(x)\frac{P(x)}{Q(x)} Q(x) dx = \mathbb{E}_{Q}[f(X)\frac{P(X)}{Q(X)}] \approx \frac{1}{m} \sum_{k=1}^m f(x_k) \frac{P(x_k)}{Q(x_k)}